-Catarina’s first career was in print journalism, as a reporter and editor a large newspaper.
+Cati's first career was in print journalism, as a reporter and editor at a large newspaper.
 After moving to DC in the 1990s, and buying her first home she became fascinated with real estate.
-She has been a full-time licensed Realtor and consultant the past 15 years, and joined forced with Marcie Sandalow to build a full-service team in 2011.
+She has been a full-time licensed Realtor and consultant since 2003, and joined forces with Marcie Sandalow to build a full-service team in 2011.

-As a contributor to several real estate blogs, including the Washington Post, Catarina has been able to join her old passion with the new one—helping sellers and buyers maneuver the intricacies of the local market.
+As a contributor to several real estate blogs, including the Washington Post, Cati has been able to join her old passion with the new one.
 Her special expertise has been in house history, specifically the DC area’s historic kit houses.
-As a collaborator with several historical societies, most recently HCCDC in Chevy Chase, she has helped authenticate DC’s unique inventory of these homes and has been interviewed as an expert by WTOP, the Post and the Wall Street Journal.
+As a collaborator with several historical societies, most recently CPHS in Cleveland Park and HCCDC in Chevy Chase, she has helped authenticate DC’s unique inventory of these homes and has been interviewed as an expert by WTOP, the Post and the Wall Street Journal.